freels/table_migrator/README.md

 Finally, you put up whatever downtime notices you have and run your typical migration task.
 Since the table is already created, the script will only copy data (if multi_pass is enabled) and perform the actual table move.
 It assumes the temporary table has been created already.

-Thanks go to the rest of the crew at SB.
+## Contributors
+- Matt Freels
+- Rohith Ravi
+- Rick Olson

-Copyright (c) 2009 Serious Business, released under the MIT license
+Copyright (c) 2009 Serious Business, released under the MIT license.